An in-depth look at the piano learning app.

 Thanks for checking out this complete review of Flowkey.
 We’ll get into what’s included, how it works, a personal experience and whether it’s right for you.

-We’ll also answer “how much does flowkey cost” and how well it compares to other options.
+We’ll also talk about how much it costs and how well it compares to other options.

 Let’s get right into it…